What we were not allowed to see at R. Kelly's trial - KTVZ

 Journalists and the public could not raise their objections with the judge as prosecutors began showing key audio and video evidence to jurors wearing headphones.

 According to the court filing, one video recording purportedly showed Kelly entering a room with two women in it and accusing one of the women of lying.
-Then prosecutors say he “can then be heard beginning to physically assault the woman.”
+Prosecutors say he “can then be heard beginning to physically assault the woman.”

 “Because the materials were not sealed when they were presented to the jury, the Press Organizations now have an immediate right to access and to make copies of the video and audio evidence,” the letter states.

-Note: Correction: An image caption on a previous version of this story used the incorrect title for Nadia Shihata.
-She is an assistant US attorney.